 - What happens if I miss a dose (Cleviprex)?

 - What happens if I overdose (Cleviprex)?

 - What should I avoid while receiving clevidipine (Cleviprex)?

 - What other drugs will affect clevidipine (Cleviprex)?

 What should I discuss with my healthcare provider before I receive clevidipine (Cleviprex)?

 You should not receive this medication if you are allergic to clevidipine, eggs, or soy products.
-If possible, before you receive clevidipine, tell your doctor if you have:
+You also should not receive clevidipine if you have:

 - high cholesterol or triglyceride levels in your blood;

 - a kidney disorder called lipoid nephrosis; or